Infinite Mixtures of Infinite Factor Analysers: Abstract

 \section{Abstract}

-Gaussian mixture models for high-dimensional data often assume a factor analytic covariance structure within each mixture component.
-When clustering via such mixtures of factor analysers (MFA), the numbers of clusters and latent factors must be specified in advance of model fitting, and remain fixed.
-The pair which optimises some model selection criterion are usually chosen.
-Within such a computationally intensive model search, only models in which the number of factors is common across clusters are generally considered.
+Factor-analytic Gaussian mixtures are often employed as a model-based approach to clustering high-dimensional data.
+Typically, the numbers of clusters and latent factors must be fixed in advance of model fitting.
+The pair which optimises some model selection criterion is then chosen.
+For computational reasons, having the number of factors differ across clusters is rarely considered.

-Here the mixture of infinite factor analysers (\textrm{MIFA}) is introduced, which allows different clusters to have different numbers of factors through the use of shrinkage priors.
-The cluster-specific number of factors is automatically inferred during model fitting, via an efficient, adaptive Gibbs sampler.
-However, the number of clusters still requires selection.
+Here the infinite mixture of infinite factor analysers (\textsf{IMIFA}) model is introduced. \textsf{IMIFA} employs a Pitman-Yor process prior to facilitate automatic inference of the number of clusters using the stick-breaking construction and a slice sampler.
+Automatic inference of the cluster-specific numbers of factors is achieved using multiplicative gamma process shrinkage priors and an adaptive Gibbs sampler. \textsf{IMIFA} is presented as the flagship of a family of factor-analytic mixtures.

-Infinite mixtures of infinite factor analysers (\textrm{IMIFA}) is a nonparameteric extension of the MIFA model which uses Dirichlet or Poisson-Dirichlet processes to facilitate automatic, simultaneous inference of the number of clusters and the cluster-specific number of factors.
-IMIFA provides a flexible approach to fitting mixtures of factor analysers which obviates the need for model selection criteria.
-Estimation uses the stick-breaking construction and a slice sampler.
-Application to simulated data, a benchmark dataset, and spectral metabolomic data illustrate the methodology and its performance.
+Applications to benchmark data, metabolomic spectral data, and a handwritten digit example illustrate the \textsf{IMIFA} model's advantageous features.
+These include obviating the need for model selection criteria, reducing the computational burden associated with the search of the model space, improving clustering performance by allowing cluster-specific numbers of factors, and uncertainty quantification.